we make art to remind us

 Even though I've got my whole life to grapple with this task it’s an effort to believe that I can make any difference for anything whatever.

 But I think my only real choice is to try.

 I hope at least this thought is truly mine.

 (and not just another trick of my mind!)

-I believe it’s the best thought I’ve got.
+It might be the best thought I’ve got.